ryan-kttam/Voice-Recognition-Project/README.md

 - 3. Model training with default parameters
 - 4. Model tuning
 - 5. Test the final model with the test set

+## Data Exploration
+This dataset contains a total of 3168 rows and 21 columns.
+Males and Females are equally distributed in the dataset (1584 male recordings and 1584 female recordings.
+This dataset is also available at https://www.kaggle.com/jeganathan/voice-recognition.

+To visualize how different genders have influences on voice, I generated graphs that separate male and female.
+The graphs indicated that male tends to have lower values in most features.
+This is a good sign for machine learning algorithms, because two genders seem to have very different distributions in most features.